 Campus President

-Under the law and CSU policy, a campus president has responsibility to assure that each auxiliary organization’s governing board has established personnel policies which comply with state law (specific to the CSU) and CSU policy.
+Under the law and CSU policy, a university president has responsibility to assure that each auxiliary organization’s governing board has established personnel policies which comply with state law (specific to the CSU) and CSU policy.
 Cal.
 Educ.
 Code § 89900.

 Requirements